Brooklyn Italians

 Brooklyn Italians SC is an American soccer team based in Brooklyn, New York City, New York, United States.
 Founded in 1949, the team has won two Lamar Hunt U.S. Open Cup (1979, 1991), making it the last team from New York to have won the tournament.
-It last played professionally in the National Premier Soccer League (NPSL) at the fourth tier of the American Soccer Pyramid, in the Northeast Atlantic Division during its 2019 season.
+It last played professionally in the National Premier Soccer League (NPSL), the fourth tier of the American Soccer Pyramid, in the Northeast Atlantic Division during its 2019 season.
 The club is currently an academy affiliate of the New York Red Bulls and competes at the semi-professional level in the United Soccer League Academy.